-- In-Person Training Referees can choose to take an in-person training course.
-An inperson training course includes 3 sessions-two weekday evening sessions and one Saturday field session.
-The times and schedules for these sessions can be found on the Region 9 website. - On-Line Training Referees can choose to take an on-line class from AYSOU.org.
-This process requires completing an online course that is estimated to take 3 - 5 hours.
+- 1) In-Person Training Referees can choose to take an in-person training course.
+An in-person training course includes 3 sessions-two weekday evening sessions and one Saturday field session.
+The times and schedules for these sessions can be found on the Region 9 website. - 2) On-Line Training Referees can choose to take an on-line class from eTrainU.com.
+This process requires completing an online course that is estimated to take 3 5 hours.
 Following the successful completion of the on-line course, referees must attend one inperson companion course as well.
 There will be several opportunities to attend a companion course.
 This schedule will also be posted on the Region 9 website.

-Please browse the following URL on Region 9's Website for 2021 Referee Training Details:
+Please browse the following URL on Region 9's Website for 2022 Referee Training Details: